-- 2. Air Pressure Regulator - QUAL COMM Panic Button If your vehicle is equipped with this option, refer to the QUAL COMM literature provided with the vehicle. - Right-Hand Only Door Lock Push the top in to lock the right-hand door. - Right-Hand Only Window Lift Press the top of the switch to raise the right-hand window.
-Press bottom of switch to lower right-hand window. - Shutdown Override Switch Pressing this switch shortly after the vehicle sounds the engine shutdown alarm, allows 30 additional seconds of .
+• QUAL COMM Panic Button - If your vehicle is equipped with this option, refer to the QUAL COMM literature provided with the vehicle.

+• Right-Hand Only Door Lock - Push the top in to lock the right-hand door.

+• Right-Hand Only Window Lift - Push the top of the button to raise the right-hand window.
+Push bottom of button to lower right-hand window.

+• Shutdown Override Switch - Pressing this switch shortly after the vehicle sounds the engine shutdown alarm, allows 30 additional seconds of operation.
 The process can be repeated several times to safely park the vehicle.